 So what if you are younger and your FSH is marginally elevated?

-In that case, many fertility specialists think it is reasonable to stimulate the ovaries in an attempt to achieve pregnancy either with intrauterine insemination (IUI) or in vitro fertilization (IVF).
+In that case, many fertility specialists think it is reasonable to stimulate the ovaries in an attempt to achieve pregnancy, either with intrauterine insemination (IUI) or in vitro fertilization (IVF).
 Again, it depends on the fertility clinic.
-Some are willing to take a chance on women who are borderline and some are not.
+Some are willing to take a chance on borderline women, and some are not.
 The threshold depends on the particular experience of a given laboratory and on a given couple’s willingness to gamble on stimulation.

 If a woman is borderline, then depending on all the variables that come into play, it may be worth a try.

 A diagnosis of a high FSH is a hard one to accept.
 And it is a diagnosis that way too many women hear at the very beginning of their infertility journey.
-They feel furious if they don’t get to try even once with their own eggs and the doctors may feel like they don’t want to put a patient through the financial, physical, and emotional trauma of fertility treatment with the very real possibility of no positive outcome.
+They feel furious if they don’t get to try even once with their own eggs, and the doctors may feel like they don’t want to put a patient through the financial, physical, and emotional trauma of fertility treatment with the genuine possibility of no positive outcome.

 Know the facts.
 Know that you are not alone in your feelings of frustration.
 If you need a support group, RMA sponsors the FertiliFriends support group on Facebook.
 Join the community today.